mustelidae1/Interactive-Fairy-Tale/README.md

 ## Credits

 Behind this project are the following students from the EFI Narrative Futures programme:
-Olivia Thomas, Jenny Zhang, James Mcrae, Alexandra Bruncrona, Sarah Noble
+Olivia Thomas, Jenny Zhang, James Macrae, Alexandra Bruncrona, Sarah Noble

 The three stories used in this project were inspired by:
 * Rhodopis recounted by Strabo sometime around 7 BC and AD 23